 The reservoir offers a great variety of wildlife viewing opportunities.

-- Please obey all seasonal wildlife closures and signs.
+- Obey all closures and signs.
 At different times throughout the year portions of the reservoir may be closed to protect nesting wildlife and habitat.

 - Horses are prohibited at the reservoir.